MartinOpat/setup-guides/README.md

-# setup-guides
+# Setup Guides
-A repo, mostly for myself, that contains how to set up some helpeful frameworks
+A repo, mostly for myself, that contains how to set up some helpful frameworks.
+All guides assume you are using linux (duh), likely ubuntu or a debian-based os, specifically.

+Currently includes the rough guides on setting up the following:
+- Self-hosted llm using llama, qwen, and WebUI: [self-hosted-llm.md](./self-hosted-llm.md)